-These baked Almond Coconut Chicken Tenders are delicious, healthy and fun for the whole family!
-Serve them up with baked sweet potato fries, on a salad or in a wrap for a quick and easy weeknight meal! {Paleo & gluten-free}
+These baked Almond Flour Chicken Tenders are delicious, healthy and fun for the whole family!
+Serve them with baked sweet potato fries, on a salad or in a wrap for a quick and easy weeknight meal!
+They’re a great way to serve picky eaters extra protein, too! {Paleo & gluten-free}

 Table of Contents